ROCm/omnitrace/docs/conceptual/omnitrace-feature-set.rst

 When analyzing the performance of an application, it is always best to NOT assume you know where the performance bottlenecks are and why they are happening.
-OmniTrace is a tool for the entire execution of application.
+Omnitrace is a tool for the entire execution of application.
 It is the sort of tool which is ideal for characterizing where optimization would have the greatest impact on the end-to-end execution of the application and/or